mountain-pass/hooked/README.md

 I want to be able to setup advanced build server scripts, that can be run:
 - by anyone
-- with no project knowledge reuqired
+- with no project knowledge
 - anywhere (locally or remotely)
 - anytime